PaoloMonti42/salt/docs/0x01_getting_started.md

 $ cp /tmp/symbols/usr/lib/debug/boot/vmlinux-4.4.0-87-generic .
 ```

-Now we can finally put the everything together.
+Now we can finally put everything together.
 After having started qemu and let the kernel boot up, open gdb in another terminal.
 The following commands enable communication between the debugger and the target system.
 ```